flecintex/PrestashopModule/README.md

 PackLink Prestashop Module 1.0b
 ===============================

-Module to manage shipments Packlink
+This Module has been created to manage Packlink's shipments.
+In a begining,  only has been tested from Prestashop 1.5.4 or superior but, in the future, is posible that to be available to all versions.

 Features
 ========